 Planning for Time Off in the Future

-The Supervisor’s Calendar module has much more power: the Supervisor can enter all types of Calendar items, including shifts, working hours, exceptions, days off, and time off.
+The Web for Supervisors Calendar module has much more power: the supervisor can enter all types of Calendar items, including shifts, working hours, exceptions, days off, and time off.

 Granted Time Off versus Preferred Time Off

-- Example 1: Full-Day Time Off versus Rotating Schedule Day In—An Agent is assigned a Rotating Pattern for the week starting September 17, 2006, and for the date of September 19 his Rotating Pattern assignment states he should be on a Day In.
-But a supervisor grants a full-day time off for September 19.
+- Example 1: Full-Day Time Off versus Rotating Schedule Day In—An agent is assigned a Rotating Pattern for the week starting September 17, 2006, and for the date of September 19 his Rotating Pattern assignment states he should be on a Day In.
+But a supervisor grants full-day time off for September 19.
 Now, the agent has two conflicting Calendar items for the same day: a working day according to the Rotating Pattern assignment, and a full-day time off according to the Calendar.
-The Calendar hierarchy specifies that the Full-Day Time-Off item should be granted and this should cause the Rotating Pattern assignment for that day should be declined.
+The Calendar hierarchy specifies that the full-day time-off item should be granted and this should cause the Rotating Pattern assignment for that day to be declined.
 The statuses are reflected in the Calendar and the supervisor can read the reasons there.
-Some items in the Calendar do have a higher priority that Full-Day Time-Off items.
+Some items in the Calendar do have a higher priority than full-day time-off items.

 - Example 2: Full-Day Exception versus Full-Day Time Off—A full-day exception is granted for an agent in the Calendar for the same day as a full-day time off.
-The Calendar hierarchy specifies that the full-day exception should take priority and the Full-Day Time-Off item should be declined.
-The hierarchy of the WFM Calendar is described in the Workforce Management Web for Supervisors Help in the topic Calendar Items Overview.
+The Calendar hierarchy specifies that the full-day exception should take priority and the full-fay time-off item should be declined.

 Using the Calendar to Understand the Status of Time-Off Items

-You can view the Actual Status of any item in the Calendar; a status of Granted, Preferred, or Declined confirms that no schedule has been published for this Agent for this date.
-In a built and published schedule, the Actual Status of an item will be either Scheduled or Not Scheduled.
-If a Calendar item was not scheduled, you can view a Reason field which will describe why it was not scheduled (in the Reason column).
+You can view the actual status of any item in the Calendar; a status of Granted, Preferred, or Declined confirms that no schedule has been published for this agent for this date.
+In a built and published schedule, the actual status of an item will be either Scheduled or Not Scheduled.
+If a Calendar item was not scheduled, you can view a Reason field that describes why it was not scheduled (in the Reason column).

 Planning for Time Off for the Current Schedule Period